 - Receive offer for on-campus employment position.
 Once you are hired, your supervisor will complete all required forms for on-campus employment and begin the on-boarding process in Workday, according to UT policies.

 - Complete and submit the online "On-Campus Employment" request.

 - New students - make sure you have also submitted the online New Student Online Immigration Check-In and completed the Immigration check-in process.

 - The International Programs Office will verify if the student is eligible for on-campus employment and will notify the Student Employment Coordinator in the Human Resources (HR) office.

 - The HR Student Employment Coordinator will verify the job offer and provide the student with the employment letter to request a Social Security Number (SSN)

-NOTE: Graduate assistantships are considered "on-campus employment" and therefore are also limited to 20 hours per week.
+Graduate Assistantships (GAs) and Resident Assistants (RAs) are considered "on-campus employment" and therefore are also limited to 20 hours per week.
 During vacation periods and academic breaks, you may work more than 20 hours/week on-campus, if you are returning to classes the following term.

 Students may not work on-campus after completing your course of study.
-If you are continuing for another educational program, consult your International Student Advisor.
+If you are continuing for another educational program at UT, consult your International Student Advisor.